 7. Check and test the process

-Once all these are done, run the process and test whether it works well or not.
-If a loophole is discovered while testing it, consider going through it again and redesigning it to improve the execution of the procedure.
+Run the final process and test whether it works.
+If a loophole is discovered while testing it, go through it again and revise it to improve the execution of the how to process.

 All these steps will lead you to accurately document and maintain the processes of your organization.
 It will help increase your team’s efficiency and productivity by making sure that it is created seamlessly and that they are well oriented on what it is like.
 It is also essential to make sure that the document is concise and straightforward, so all of the members of the team can easily follow it.